naszam/ants-review/README.md

 The Project is intended to be used as a template for developing the idea presented in the white paper, extending his functionality via the following steps:

-- an ERC20 token, symbol ANT.
+- an ERC20 token, name Ant, symbol ANT.
 - zkANT, allowing private ANT transactions on Ethereum using ZK-SNARKs.
 - Storing on IPFS.
 - ENS, allowing human-readable Ethereum addresses